AmitZlatkin/AmitZlatkin/README.md

 I’m interested in math, physics, low-level applications, and data structures.

-I’m proficient in C/C++ and am currently learning to develop Android apps and Rust.
+I’m proficient in C/C++ and am currently learning to develop Android apps and the Rust programming language.

 📫 How to reach me: amit.zlatkin@campus.technion.ac.il